archaeological evidence Jesus Israel sites

 In 2009, during construction work near the Church of the Annunciation, Israel Antiquities Authority archaeologist Yardenna Alexandre excavated a 1st-century domestic structure: stone-hewn walls, a courtyard, pottery and chalk vessels consistent with a Jewish household of the Second Temple period.
 Alexandre concluded in her 2012 publication that Nazareth was a small Jewish village in the 1st century, probably home to a few hundred people at most.
 This matches the Gospel’s implicit characterization of it as an unremarkable place (John 1:46: “Can anything good come from Nazareth?”).

 The exact location of the house Jesus grew up in cannot be determined archaeologically, nor should anyone claim otherwise.
-The question that was actually in dispute — whether Nazareth existed as a Jewish village during Jesus’s lifetime — is no longer in dispute.
+The question that was actually in dispute, whether Nazareth existed as a Jewish village during Jesus’s lifetime, is no longer in dispute.
 It did.
+For pilgrims visiting Nazareth today, the Basilica of the Annunciation visitor guide covers the archaeological layers preserved beneath the modern church.

 Tier 3: Traditional identification, limited evidence